phuntast1c/spp_paul/README.md

 python cli.py fit --trainer=configs/trainer/trainer.yaml --model=configs/model/240206_spp_tcn.yaml --data=configs/data/240206_dns2_reverberant.yaml --data.fs=16000 &> log.fs_16000 &
 ```

-To handle data from the DNS challenge [^3], this repository includes a `PL LightningDataModule` implementation.
+To handle data from the DNS challenge [[3]](#3), this repository includes a `PL LightningDataModule` implementation.
 For instructions on how to obtain the data, please refer to [the official repository](https://github.com/microsoft/DNS-Challenge), and adjust the paths accordingly.
 The configuration file used to generate the training dataset can be found in `spp/datasets/noisyspeech_synthesizer.cfg`.

 ## References
+<a id="1">[1]</a>
-[^1] M. Tammen and S. Doclo, "Parameter Estimation Procedures for Deep Multi-Frame MVDR Filtering for Single-Microphone Speech Enhancement," in *IEEE/ACM Transactions on Audio, Speech, and Language Processing*, vol. 31, pp. 3237-3248, August 2023.
+M. Tammen and S. Doclo, "Parameter Estimation Procedures for Deep Multi-Frame MVDR Filtering for Single-Microphone Speech Enhancement," in *IEEE/ACM Transactions on Audio, Speech, and Language Processing*, vol. 31, pp. 3237-3248, August 2023.

+<a id="2">[2]</a>
-[^2] T. Gerkmann and R. Hendriks, “Unbiased MMSE-Based Noise Power Estimation With Low Complexity and Low Tracking Delay,” in *IEEE Transactions on Audio, Speech, and Language Processing*, vol. 20, no. 4, pp. 1383–1393, May 2012.
+T. Gerkmann and R. Hendriks, “Unbiased MMSE-Based Noise Power Estimation With Low Complexity and Low Tracking Delay,” in *IEEE Transactions on Audio, Speech, and Language Processing*, vol. 20, no. 4, pp. 1383–1393, May 2012.

+<a id="3">[3]</a>
-[^3] C. K. A. Reddy et al., “ICASSP 2021 Deep Noise Suppression Challenge,” Oct.
+C. K. A. Reddy et al., “ICASSP 2021 Deep Noise Suppression Challenge,” Oct.
 2020. *Available*: http://arxiv.org/abs/2009.06122.